Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-The Chooz experiment measured the $\bar{\nu}_{e}$ rate with a 2.8\% statistical error and a 2.7\% systematic error.
-Hence, the Chooz is upgraded to Double Chooz(\textit{under operation since 2011}) to improve Chooz sensitivity by a factor 5 at least to measure $\sin^{2}(2\theta_{13})$, the reactor mixing angle\cite{palomares2011double}.\\The Double Chooz experiment will employ two almost identical detectors of medium size, each containing 10.3$m^{3}$ of liquid scintillator target of 0.1\% Gd.
+The Chooz experiment is upgraded to Double Chooz and is under operation since 2011.
+The primary objective of Double Chooz is to improve Chooz sensitivity by a factor of at least 5 to measure $\sin^{2}(2\theta_{13})$, the reactor mixing angle\cite{palomares2011double}.\\The Chooz experiment measured the electron anti-neutrino($\bar{\nu}_{e}$) rate with a 2.8\% statistical error and a 2.7\% systematic error.
+So, the Double Chooz experiment will employ two almost identical detectors of medium size, each containing 10.3$m^{3}$ of liquid scintillator target of 0.1\% Gd, to reduce the large statistical uncertainity.
 The detector site of the Chooz experiment which is at about 1 km from the two pressurized water detector will act as the Far Detector (FD).
 In order to deduct the systematic uncertainities of the $\bar{\nu}_e$ flux and spectrum originating from the reactors, a second detector; called the Near Detector (ND) is installed close to the nuclear plants at a distance of 409m.\\The anti-neutrino from the reactors collides with a proton in the liquid scintillator and performs via the IBD reaction--

-The Double Chooz, during 460.67 live days of data taking and use of 17351 $\bar{\nu}_{e}$ candidates\cite{carr2016new}; the improved $\theta_{13}$ oscillation parameter after the first indication of non-zero value, now, is found to be $\sin^{2}(2\theta_{13})=0.090^{+0.032}_{-0.023}$\cite{abe2012indication}.
-The result, though limited by reactor flux uncertainity, is expected to improve with the inclusion of data from the second i.e. the Dooble Chooz Near detector(ND).
+The Double Chooz, during 460.67 live days of data taking and use of 17,351 $\bar{\nu}_{e}$ candidates\cite{carr2016new}; the improved $\theta_{13}$ oscillation parameter after the first indication of non-zero value, now, is found to be $\sin^{2}(2\theta_{13})=0.090^{+0.032}_{-0.023}$\cite{abe2012indication}.
+The result, though limited by reactor flux uncertainity, is expected to improve with the inclusion of data from the second i.e. the Double Chooz Near detector(ND).